-Our attorneys bring a total of more than 20 years of legal experience along with a combined 29 years of service to our country.
-Our unique history allows us to offer our clients extraordinary, personalized legal representation during challenging times.
+Shane Lazenby brings decades of legal experience along many years of service to our country.
+His unique history allows us to offer our clients extraordinary, personalized legal representation during challenging times.
 We serve our clients as we served our country: honorably, tirelessly and faithfully.
 As experts in the field of personal injury law, we are focused on obtaining justice for the victims and families of those who have been injured by the negligence of others.

 Our Promises To You